homermultitext/hmt-mom/README.md

 ## Further information##

-See the [project wiki][1] for draft documentation, and discussion of future developemnt plans.
+See the [project wiki][1] for further notes and draft documentation, and discussion of future development plans.

 [morph]: https://github.com/homermultitext/morpheus